Clinical Psychology

 Clinical psychologists are not medical doctors and do not prescribe drugs.
 The clinical psychologist will listen carefully to you and try to help you make sense of your difficulties.

 There are no 'quick fixes' to the types of problems that people see clinical psychologists for.
 This can be disappointing.
 However, the clinical psychologist will be able to offer guidance and advice on ways for you to tackle the problems that you are having based on an individual formulation of your difficulties.
-The clinical psychologist is able to provide short term psychological therapy, including cognitive benhavior therapy (CBT), acceptance and commitment therapy and mindfulness based approaches.
+The clinical psychologist is able to provide short term psychological therapy, including cognitive behaviour therapy (CBT), psychosexual therapy, acceptance and commitment therapy and mindfulness based approaches.

 To get the most out of clinical psychology sessions you will be asked to take an active role.
 This means getting involved in planning the type of help that is offered and trying out different ways of doing things.
 For example, some people may be asked to practise activities such as regular relaxation exercises.
+Therapy can be time-consuming and demanding, so it is important you feel it is the right time for you to start treatment.
+The clinical psychologist can help you to explore this at your first appointment.

 What will happen when I see a clinical psychologist?